-Diabetic Curry with Amaranth Leaves, Hyacinth beans, and Drum stick(moringa)
+A Diabetic-Friendly Curry with Amaranth Leaves, Hyacinth beans, and Drumstick (Moringa)

 How to Choose Vegetables to Make a Diabetic Curry

 Making diabetic curry is easy.
-First you have to find out which are the ingredients you can use for diabetic food.
+First, you have to find out which ingredients you can use for making diabetic food.
 The next comes how to cook and combine them to get a delicious side dish.

 You can serve this curry with hot rice, pancake, roti, or chapati.
 Let me share the recipe.

-Diabetic Benefits of Amaranth leaves(harive soppu), Hyacinth beans(avare kalu), and Drumstick(nugge kai):
+Benefits of Amaranth Leaves, Hyacinth Beans, and Drumstick:

 Amaranth is highly nutritious.
-It is high in fiber, calcium, iron, vitamin A, and Vitamin C. All these properties help to lower cholesterol and blood sugar levels.
+It is high in fiber, calcium, iron, vitamin A, and Vitamin C. Because of these properties, amaranth helps to lower cholesterol and blood sugar levels.